Early Target Shooting

 Over 300 Yards, and Out To 600 Yards

-Center - First white circle, 38" inches - 4 points
+Center - First white circle, 16" inches - 4 points

-Inner - Second white circle, 54" inches - 3 points
+Inner - Second white circle, 28" inches - 3 points

-Outer - Third white circle, 70" inches - 2 points
+Outer - Third white circle, 40" inches - 2 points

-These targets seem to be very similar, if not exact, to the NRA targets.
+These targets seem to be very similar, if not exact, to the NRA second class targets.
 The targets below are from an 1876, 500 yard competition where brothers Thomas and Granville Stuart both scored well with the new Winchester Model 73'...and both...One of One Thousand 44 W.C.F. rifles.

 Over the years I have noticed a few 44-40 long distance targets.
 What caught my attention is that the size of the bullets holes just didn't look right for the distance.
 After being able to obtain the target design measurement, I was able to transfer the targets to the correct size.